mohamedali3107/P1_RH/README.md

 ## Usage

 1. Connect to MySQL
-2. Add the CVs to be parsed to a new ./data folder
+2. Add the CVs to be parsed to a new data/ folder
-3. [Optional] Run .src/fill_mysqldb.py to fill the database with the info parsed from the CVs
+3. Run src/main.py to fill the database with the info parsed from the CVs and ask questions over this database
-4. Run multi_gradio to ask questions on your pool of CVs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>